 EPA's Safer Choice website provides information on more than 2,000 products that have the Safer Choice label, indicating good performance and greater safety for human health and the environment.

-- Green Seal's Household Cleaners includes the products that they have certified as meeting "rigorous, science-based environmental leadership standards."
+- Green Seal's Certified Products & Services includes the products that they have certified as meeting "rigorous, science-based environmental leadership standards."